 “They don't hold people accountable.
 Nobody's going to tell you, ‘Oh no, don't do that,” Castro said.

-Tony Vitello, owner of Thrasher Magazine and a lifelong friend of Phelps, said that skaters are unusually disposed to using drugs because of the culture’s marriage with partying, the likelihood of injury and the ubiquity of open-air drug markets in San Francisco, where many world-famous skate spots are located.
+Tony Vitello, owner of Thrasher Magazine and a lifelong friend of Phelps, said skaters are unusually disposed to using drugs because of the culture’s marriage with partying, the likelihood of injury and the ubiquity of open-air drug markets in San Francisco, where many world-famous skate spots are located.

 “It's a naturally dangerous lifestyle, and you do it in the streets,” Vitello said.